rdouglascox/logic_lectures/source/03_the_formal_language_PL.md

 * an introduction to the formal language PL
 * the vocabulary and syntax of PL
 * how formulas of PL are constructed
-* translating propositions from English into PL with the use of a glossary

 ## next lectures

-* lecture 4, issues in translation: assertability and implicature
+* lecture 4, lost in translation 1
 * lecture 5, the semantics of PL